Device-independent uncloneable encryption: Introduction

-Moreover, although we showed that VKECM can be used just as well as ECM for private key quantum money, we have not studied whether the application to quantum copy protection also works with VKECM.
+Finally, there is the question of finding more applications for VKECM.
+For instance, although we showed that VKECM can be used just as well as ECM for private key quantum money, we have not studied whether the application to quantum copy protection also works with VKECM.
 Both constructions of copy protection from uncloneable encryption \cite{CMP20, AK21} are schemes for copy-protecting a class of functions known as \emph{multi-bit point functions}.
 A point function $f_{a,b}$ evaluates to $0$ on all inputs except a special input $a$, on which it evaluates to a string $b$.
 When constructing copy protection from uncloneable encryption, the string $a$ is taken as the decryption key of the uncloneable encryption procedure, and $b$ is the encrypted message.
 The idea is that two parties among whom the copy-protected program has been distributed, should not both be able to evaluate $b$ when they have $a$ as their input --- this is guaranteed by the security of the uncloneable encryption scheme.
 The question then is: what happens if we try to do these constructions with VKECM instead of ECM?
 Because there are many possible valid decryption keys in VKECM, does this mean we could copy protect a class of functions different from point functions?
 We leave all of these interesting questions for future work.